hennessymatt/hennessymatt.github.io/_pages/join_us.md

 order: 5
 ---

-If you are interested in joining the CFM Lab, then please read the information below about the various opportunities we have and get in touch with Matt at <a href = "mailto:matthew.hennessy@bristol.ac.uk">matthew.hennessy@bristol.ac.uk</a>.
+There are several opportunities to join the CFM Lab.
+If any of the opportunities below are of interest to you, then please email Matt at
+ <a href = "mailto:matthew.hennessy@bristol.ac.uk">matthew.hennessy@bristol.ac.uk</a>
+ to discuss further.

 <div class="projects">